Gaara95/website/README.md

 # website

-These are the content files for our website.
+These are the content files for our website, written in Markdown.

 The Wordpress editor is a pain to use, it randomly reformats code snippets, removes HTML and generally causes chaos, so we write all our content in real text editors like